-School menus are published on the school website, posted in every classroom, and NUTRISLICE.
+School menus are published by Nutrition Inc. and posted on the school website, in every classroom, and NUTRISLICE site.
+Menus are subject to change without advance notice.
 For students carrying their lunches, milk may be purchased.

 Breakfast will not be served on days when the start of school is delayed due to inclement weather.
 In addition, lunch is served daily including early dismissals unless otherwise noted on the school calendar.
-Students are not allowed to leave the lunchroom without the permission of a school official.
+While in the cafeteria, students are not allowed to leave the lunchroom without the permission of a school official.
 If a student is found to be missing from the cafeteria without permission, proper disciplinary action will be taken.
 There will be no shouting, running, pushing, throwing of objects, or any other disorderly conduct permitted within the cafeteria.
 Students are responsible for throwing away all garbage and for keeping the immediate area neat.
 No food or drink is to be taken out of the cafeteria.